lucasandre22/smart-minutes/backend/README.md

 ├── utils.py          # Python file that stores some utilities used along the code └── README.md         # This documentation file
 ```

+For each module, there is a `template.py` file which are defined all the LLM prompts used in the module.

 ## 📖 API Documentation
 Once the backend is running, you can explore the API documentation: